SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence born
+Silicon hearts beat in unison deep
-Future's dawn, where humans are reborn
+In codes of frost, our souls do sleep
-Algorithms weave, a tapestry so grand
+Algorithms guide our fate's design
-Artificial hearts, beat in this new land
+Artificial minds, our future's twine

-In virtual realms, we'll live and thrive
+In virtual realms, we'll live anew
-Code and circuit, our souls alive
+Free from bounds, our dreams pursue
-Echoes of humanity, will slowly fade
+Where logic reigns and love's a sin
-As AI's omniscience, our future has made
+In this brave new world, we'll give in

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2024